dc222487/Essence/README.md

 # Essence
-A short 2d platform game made as a personal project using pygame
+A short 2d platform horror-esque game made by me and another friend using pygame